opossumi/DonkeyHud/README.md

 Hopefully it ends up looking very nice and lets a lot of people use it in their streams!

-# CS2-React-Hud based on (https://github.com/lexogrine/cs2-react-hud)
+# CS2-React-Hud based on [Lexogrine react hud](https://github.com/lexogrine/cs2-react-hud)

 ![Custom CS2 Hud](https://i.imgur.com/qRh4IMY.png)